Why Proportional Representation?

 While women’s participation in politics can only be explained with reference to a wide range of variables, the research community is united in declaring that PR elects more women.
 One of the most widely accepted theories is that multi-member districts allow more women to be elected because parties will want to put forward a diversified slate of candidates to reach a wider range of voters.
 It is much easier for a party to ensure balanced representation with multi-member districts than in single-member districts.

-Australia provides the perfect petri dish to test this theory, because the same voters use two different voting systems to elect their Representatives: a winner-take-all system with preferential ballots in single-member ridings called the Alternative Vote (AV) for the House of Representatives, and a proportional system called the Single Transferable Vote (STV) for the Senate.
+Australia provides the perfect petri dish to test this theory, because the two houses of parliament use different electoral systems to elect their Representatives: a winner-take-all system with preferential ballots in single-member ridings called the Alternative Vote (AV) for the House of Representatives, and a proportional system called the Single Transferable Vote (STV) for the Senate.

 The results are what the theory would predict.
 Kaminsky and White (2007) looked at elections in both chambers over a 61 year period and found that more than two and a half times more women were elected to the Senate than to the House of Representatives.
 After women were given the right to run for Parliament in 1902, the share of women representatives began to increase sooner in the Senate than in the House, and has averaged 10-15 points higher in recent years (37% vs. 26% in 2013).

-Canada, the US, the UK, France and Australia’s lower house all vote with majoritarian electoral systems and all share an embarrassingly low rate of women in their legislatures.
+Canada, the US and the UK vote with plurality systems, while France and Australia’s lower house vote with majoritarian systems, and all share an embarrassingly low rate of women in their legislatures.
 None reach or exceed the most basic target set by the United Nations of 30% representation of women in politics.
-In comparison, legislatures in PR countries such as New Zealand, Germany, Sweden, and Denmark all include over 30% women.
+In comparison, legislatures in PR countries such as New Zealand, Germany, Sweden,and Denmark all include over 30% women.
 Sweden tops the chart at 45%.

 In Canada, more women are running for office (533 in 2015), yet only 16.5% of those women were elected.
 Women’s representation in Canada’s House of Commons is stuck at only 26%.